fenago/machine-learning-with-scikit-learn/Chapter08/Lab_8.md

 performing at its given task for classification, regression, and unsupervised machine learning algorithms.

-In this chapter, we will explore how the different performance evaluation methods can help you to better understand your model.
-The chapter will be split into three sections, as follows:
+In this lab, we will explore how the different performance evaluation methods can help you to better understand your model.
+The lab will be split into three sections, as follows:

 -   Performance evaluation for classification algorithms
 -   Performance evaluation for regression algorithms